 Research data provided with the implementation of concurrent seasonal adjustment by state and benchmark year is available at https://www.bls.gov/sae/seasonal-adjustment/research-data-on-concurrent-seasonal-adjustment-by-state-and-benchmark-year.htm.

-With the release of March 2020 data on April 17, 2020, the Current Employment Statistics (CES) State and Area program is providing a list of series identified as outliers during concurrent seasonal adjustment.
+With the release of March 2020 data on April 17, 2020, the Current Employment Statistics (CES) State and Area program began providing a list of series identified as outliers during concurrent seasonal adjustment.

 A spreadsheet with the outliers identified during concurrent seasonal adjustment is available below.